OhRetro/roblox-tweaker/README.md

 ## What is Roblox Tweaker?

-It is a tool that allows you to tweak Roblox Textures, Like:
+It is a program that allows you to tweak Roblox Textures, Like:

-- Delete Textures.
+- Delete Surface Textures.
-- Restore Textures.
+- Restore Surface Textures.
-- List Textures.
+- List Remaining Surface Textures.

-It should run on Windows 10 or higher.
-(I don't know if it going to work on Windows 7 or 8.)
+- Apply Custom GUI Textures.

-**Note: Roblox Tweaker is not a FPS booster.**
+**Note: Roblox Tweaker is not a FPS booster and it's not affiliated with Roblox**